liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/16-installing-liferay-on-oracle-weblogic-12c.markdown

 5. Due to a deficiency in the XML parser that ships with WebLogic, it is necessary to include a custom [Apache Xerces](http://xerces.apache.org/) parser as a dependency.
-In order to include it in the proper position within the WebLogic classpath, the Xerces JARs are included in the Mojarra Shared Library.
+In order to include it in the proper position in the WebLogic classpath, the Xerces JARs are included in the Mojarra Shared Library.
 Therefore, it is necessary to add Xerces as a dependency in the portlet's WEB-INF/lib folder.
 For example: